leandross86/leandross86/README.md

 My name is Leandro Souza, from Brazil (🇧🇷).
-I am studying mechanical engineering and systems analysis and development.
+I am DevSecOps Analyst and frontend developer.
 - 🌱 I'm currently
-studying and learning javascript, reactJS, react-native, Python and C# ...
+studying and learning cybersecurity and appsec ...
 - 😄 I love playing football, video games and programming ...